adrianw1832/takeaway-challenge/README.md

 Clone the repo and run IRB in terminal to play around.

+Run rspec in the terminal to run the tests.

 Instructions
 -------
 * Challenge time: Friday, the entire day + the weekend if you need it